elucian/bee/syntax/structure.md

 **Notes:** These are chosen for following reasons:

 1. In Wiki "**" is for making titles bold.
 So Bee is Wiki friendly.
 2. In Wiki "##" represents title 2.
-Iʼm using Wiki notation to write Bee documentation.
+Iʼm using Wiki notation to print Bee documentation.
 3. A Wiki page can be open and looks good using Bee syntax color in Notepad++

 The only problem is the apostrophe must not use "'" instead you can use Unicode symbol: ` ʼ `